Dr Kelly Benoit-Bird, Professor at the College of Earth, Ocean, and Atmospheric Science, Oregon State University

 Echoview provides a wide range of tools for the visualization, processing and analysis of data from echosounders and sonars.
 To find out how you can use Echoview for your acoustic data, please contact the Echoview team.

-Echoview wishes to thank Dr Kelly Benoit-Bird, Professor at the College of Earth, Ocean, and Atmospheric Science, Oregon State University for permission to present her work.
+Echoview wishes to thank Dr Kelly Benoit-Bird, Professor at the College of Earth, Ocean, and Atmospheric Science, Oregon State University at the time of this research for permission to present her work.